-1. Executive Summary
+Executive Summary Overview

 In the University of Nebraska-Lincoln (UNL) Institute of Agriculture and Natural Resources (IANR) we are all about people and the food, water and natural resources that sustain them.
 IANR innovation in research, teaching, and extension education places Nebraska on the leading edge of food production, environmental stewardship, human nutrition, business development, and youth engagement.
 Composed of the College of Agricultural Sciences and Natural Resources (CASNR), the Agricultural Research Division (ARD), Nebraska Extension, and the ARD and Extension components of three departments in the College of Education and Human Sciences; IANR is committed to growing a diverse and inclusive future of Nebraska's people, businesses, and communities.
 Strategic planning is integral to IANR's function as a land-grant institution, and it prides itself on working as an integrated system across the three mission areas.
-IANR strives to combine research, teaching and extension in a multidisciplinary, collaborative, and inclusive environment that encourages the best thinking and expertise from across the University and private enterprise to ensure Nebraska's competitiveness in a world of change and challenge.
+IANR strives to integrate research, education and extension, and partner with stakeholders to develop a diverse next generation workforce, and ensure an inclusive environment that encourages innovation and entrepreneurship to augment Nebraska's competitiveness in a world of change and challenge.